aditosoftware/vscode-liquibase/README.md

 With the two commands `Liquibase: Converts a file from one liquibase format to another` and `Liquibase: Converts a folder from one liquibase format to another`, you can convert changelogs from one format to another.

 > **NOTE:** It is very important, that you check to produced results by the command.
-We do not guarantee the accuracy of the files.
+We do not guarantee the completeness and correctness of the files.

 Restrictions: